 If you are on a low-carb diet, you’ve probably heard of almond and coconut flours.
 But, have you heard of Australian Sweet Lupin (ASL) flour – or Lupinus Angustifolius – they have a stunning white flower?
 ASL flour is a legume flour that is rapidly increasing in popularity among vegans, coeliacs, and keto dieters.
 It’s made from ASL lupin bean, a high-protein, high fibre, low-carb legume vaguely related to soybean and peanut.
 For decades, lupini beans (Bitter Lupinus Albus) have been pickled and eaten whole in the Mediterranean regions.
 However, lupini beans did not become much of a popular food because of their bitter and high alkaloid properties.
 Recently, though with the growth of new varieties, a sweeter variety, the yellow centre of Australian Sweet Lupin beans have been ground and powdered into flour that can be used for low-carb baking.

-What Is Lupin Flour and Is It Keto?
+What Is Lupin Flour and Is It a Keto Flour?

 With 11g of dietary fiber and only 1g net carbs per 1/4 cup lupin flour, this low-carb flour fits perfectly into a ketogenic diet.
 Aside from having lower carbohydrates, it is also gluten-free, non-GMO, and minimal starch, making it low in the glycemic index.
 Beyond that, ASL lupin is rich in energy protein and contains bioactive compounds such as carotenoids, antioxidants, and phytoestrogens.
 You can use ASL lupin flour to make keto-friendly bread, pasta, biscuits, pizza crusts, muffins, tortillas, and more.
 You can even mix them into your juices and smoothies.